eds-101/eds-101/README.md

 My name is Ed and I'm coding my way towards my first fulltime dev role.

-In 2021 I was a Head of Tech and also learnt how to code from Makers Academy.
+In 2021 I worked as Head of Tech for a startup, after learning how to code from Makers Academy.
 I also have 4 years tech consulting experience.

 2022 goals:
 * Learning Solidity & the tech of the Blockchain world